All Episodes

 We do that for you here on the EIB network.

-I have a story here from the uh the Christian Science Monitor from last week, and the uh headline, Fury Grows over U.S. Immigration Bill.
+I have a story here from the Christian Science Monitor from last week, and the headline, Fury Grows Over U.S. Immigration Bill.

-Uh and what the what the story says, I'll just uh sum it up for you here before I give you some excerpts.
+And what the story says, I'll just sum it up for you here before I give you some excerpts.

-Uh and some of you, uh, in addition to being too dumb to understand it, have been misinformed by people like me.
+And some of you, in addition to being too dumb to understand it, have been misinformed by people like me.

 A lot of the talk is misinformation, he says.

-I can't talk to everybody in America for 15 minutes, but if you can if you uh if you cower in the shadows, you'll get pummeled.
+I can't talk to everybody in America for 15 minutes, but if you cower in the shadows, you'll get pummeled.

-These uh withering attacks on the on the bill aren't only by phone.
+These withering attacks on the bill aren't only by phone.

-Deal busting amendments are surfing uh sourcing on the Senate floor.
+Deal-busting amendments are surfing on the Senate floor.

-Uh Harry Reed planned to wrap up the immigration debate before the week's break, but of course they failed to do that.
+Harry Reid planned to wrap up the immigration debate before the week's break, but of course they failed to do that.

-Critics of the legislation who cross the political spectrum plan to use this week to turn up the pressure on senators at home.
+Critics of the legislation who crossed the political spectrum plan to use this week to turn up the pressure on senators at home.

-William Green, or Gean, I'm sorry, the uh president of Americans for legal immigration based in Raleigh said people are people are gonna be piling on their senators at public events, media events in their offices over the break.
+William Green, or Gein, I'm sorry, the president of Americans for Legal Immigration based in Raleigh, said people are going to be piling on their senators at public events, media events in their offices over the break.

 I've never seen this degree of disparity between lawmaker and the electorate.

-Nearly uh half of U.S. voters oppose the reform, only 26% support it, according to Erasmus and reports poll uh last week.
+Only 26% support it, according to Erasmus and Reports poll last week.

-And of course, last weekend two senators who helped negotiate the bill were booed at their respective state Republican conventions, Lindsey Graham in South Carolina and in Duluth, Georgia, Senator Saxby Chambless of Georgia was also booed when uh he said the nation needs a meaningful guest worker uh program.
+And of course, last weekend, two senators who helped negotiate the bill were booed at their respective state Republican conventions, Lindsey Graham in South Carolina and in Duluth, Georgia.

-What if he says he's never seen his constituents so angry and emotional?
+Senator Jim DeMint, Republican of South Carolina, says, Senator, whatever he says, he's never seen his constituents so angry and emotional.

 His opposition to the bill was cheered by those at the Republican convention in his home state.

-His offices received more than 2,000 phone calls in the bill, most opposing it.
+His office has received more than 2,000 phone calls of the bill, most opposing it.

 People pulled me aside that convention, told me to fight it.